People often ask how do payday loans affect credit rating?

 Lenders may also see a warning sign if you have borrowed from payday lenders more than once.

-Signs of repeated borrowing from short-term lenders could suggest consistent financial difficulties.
+Signs of repeated borrowing from short-term loan lenders could suggest consistent financial difficulties.

 David Hollingworth of London and Country Mortgages mentioned in the 2013 article published on This is Money: